gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 A **practical data governance framework** defining **decision ownership across the data–business lifecycle**, built to translate governance principles into operational execution.

 The model is structured as a **governance body framework**, combining lifecycle definition, ownership layers and decision enablement mechanisms.

+And this is how the **Governance Operating Model** would be implemented:

+- 1) Start with a limited set of critical data elements (KDEs)
+- 2) Roll out roles and RACI progressively, prioritizing high-impact processes
+- 3) Introduce KPIs early to track adoption and execution effectiveness

 ---